The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 First off, don’t think of your message as talking points – though you will get your points from your message.

-And a winning message, like a good movie or book, always has essential elements that help the storyteller connect to the audience.
+A winning message, like a good movie or book, always contains certain essential elements that are universal and timeless to the human experience.

 1. The Hero